No items in basket

 Everyone has a story to tell

-Her Dad has severe Haemophilia with levels of 0.5.
+Her dad's severe Haemophilia means that he has clotting factor levels of just 0.5%.
 He has suffered many bleeds over the years and poor treatment has led to him having very damaged and arthritic joints.
-He has restricted movement and is in pain every day but he carries on and refuses to quit.
-He is on intravenous injections every other day that keep his levels high enough to stop bleeds and help him live a normal life.
+He has restricted movement and is in pain every day, but he carries on and refuses to quit.
+He is on intravenous injections every other day to keep his levels high enough to stop bleeds and help him live a normal life.

 The severity levels of haemophilia are determined by the level of residual/remaining clotting factor (factor 8 or factor 9) activity in the patient’s blood, which is denoted by the percentage of factor activity in the blood (or international units per ml of blood – IU/ml).

 The qualified medical staff at MedicAlert reviewed Dana's medical conditions and prioritised what information is shown on her bracelet so that, in an emergency, medical professionals would know the safest and most effective course of action.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Becoming a MedicAlert member has many benefits, why not create a MyMedicAlert account today to discover what details we can store for you.